Sum activity of peripheral deiodinases: Pathophysiological and therapeutic implications

 In subjects with diabetes mellitus SPINA-GD is positively correlated to several bone resorption markers including the N-mid fragment of osteocalcin and procollagen type I N-terminal propeptide (P1NP), as well as, however in men only, the β-C-terminal cross-linked telopeptides of type I collagen (β-CTX).
 In the general population it is, however, positively associated with the bone mineral density of the femoral neck and with reduced risk of osteoporosis.
 In both diabetic and non-diabetic subsjects it correlates (negatively) with age and concentrations of c-reactive protein, troponin T and B-type natriuretic peptide, and (positively) with the concentrations of total cholesterol, low-density lipoprotein and triglycerides.

-Deiodination capacity proved to be an independent predictor of substitution dose in a trial with over 300 patients on replacement therapy with levothyroxine.
+Deiodination capacity proved to be an independent predictor of substitution dose in several trials that included persons on replacement therapy with levothyroxine.

 Probably as a consequence of non-thyroidal illness syndrome, SPINA-GD predicts mortality in trauma and postoperative atrial fibrillation in patients undergoing cardiac surgery.
 The association to mortality is retained even after adjustment for other established risk factors, including age, APACHE II score and plasma protein binding of thyroid hormones.
 Correlations were also shown to age, total atrial conduction time, and concentrations of 3,5-diiodothyronine and B-type natriuretic peptide.
-In a population suffering from pyogenic liver abscess SPINA-GD correlated to markers of malnutrition, inflammation and liver failure.
+SPINA-GD also correlates with several components of the kynurenine pathway, which might mirror an assosication to a pro-inflammatory milieu.
+Accordingly, in a population suffering from pyogenic liver abscess SPINA-GD correlated to markers of malnutrition, inflammation and liver failure.
 A study on subjects with Parkinson's disease found SPINA-GD to be significantly decreased in tremor-dominant and mixed subtypes compared to the akinetic-rigid type.
 Euthyroid sick syndrome may be the reason for variations of SPINA-GD in subjects treated with immune checkpoint inhibitors for cancer as well.

-Endocrine disruptors may have pronounced effects on step-up deiodinases, as suggested by positive correlation of SPINA-GD to urine concentrations of cadmium and phthalate metabolites and negative correlation to mercury and bisphenol A concentration.
+Endocrine disruptors may have pronounced effects on step-up deiodinases, as suggested by positive correlation of SPINA-GD to combined exposure to polycyclic aromatic hydrocarbons (PAHs) and urine concentrations of cadmium and phthalate metabolites, negative correlation to paraben, mercury and bisphenol A concentration and a nonlinear association to the concentrations of per- and polyfluoroalkyl substances (PFAS).
+In a cohort of manganese-exposed workers, SPINA-GD responded to a tenfold increase in concentrations of titanium, nickel, selenium and strontium.

+SPINA-GD is significantly elevated in residents of circumpolar regions and carriers of the TT genotype of the rs3811787 polymorphism of the UCP1 gene.
+Since this genotype is more prevalent in geographical regions near the North Pole, it is assumed that the variations of SPINA-GD are part of a natural selection mechanism for adaptation to a cold climate.

+In a longitudinal evaluation of a large sample of the general US population over 10 years, reduced SPINA-GD significantly predicted worse overall survival.